 Although access to special treatment and the possibility to receive treatment from psychologists and psychiatrists is free and guaranteed, it should be highlighted that in Spain there are no specialised structures for victims of severe violations and abuses like the ones faced by asylum seekers escaping war, indiscriminate violence or torture.
 There are no specialised medical centres that exclusively and extensively treat these particular health problems.

 Currently, there are different NGOs in charge of places for asylum seekers with mental health needs.
 For about 5 years, Accem, in collaboration with Arbeyal, a private company, managed the “Hevia Accem-Arbeyal” centre, specialised in disability and mental health.
 During 2018, it opened the Centre for the Reception and Integral Assistance to Persons with Mental Health Problems (Centro de Acogida y Atención Integral a Personas con Problemas de Salud Mental), and it’s dedicated to asylum seekers, beneficiaries of international protection and to migrants in a situation of vulnerability.
-The purpose of the residential centre is to offer a space for assistance, care and coexistence to people whose mental illness impedes their integration.
+The purpose of the residential centre is to promote the highest level of mental and physical well-being to people whose mental illness impedes their integration.

 In addition, CEAR also manages places specialised in asylum seekers with mental conditions.
 La Merced Migraciones Foundation also provides reception places for young adult asylum seekers who need special assistance due to mental health-related conditions.
 Other NGOs have also developed specific resources to assist and accompany asylum seekers with mental health needs, such as Bayt al-Thaqafa (which is member of the Federación Red Acoge), Progestión, Provivienda and Pinardi.
 The NGO Valencia Accull (which is member of the Federación Red Acoge) has opened a reception facility in Valencia for single female asylum seekers/refugees.
 Information on organisations providing such services in Spain is not public.